 Nutritionists and health coaches use this program with great enthusiasm as they see the wisdom of the little things that make this plan so unique and so "do-able" for the average family.
 "Knowing the facts about health and nutrition doesn't mean nutritionists actually know how to cook," Teré points out about formal nutritional educational programs.
 "Learning a subject in school and then implementing that subject into daily living are two different things.
 This plan gets right down to breakfast, lunch and dinner and even plans for what to do with the leftovers."

-Teré continues, "Established nutritional programs seem to think a cooking class is not a worthy formal subject matter, so students often graduate as a Health Coach or a Nutritionist without a teachable plan for healthy cooking.
+Teré continues, "Established nutritional educators seem to think a cooking class is not a worthy subject matter, so students often graduate as a Health Coach or a Nutritionist without a practical or teachable meal plan.
 They often rely on expensive nutritional supplements to meet their dietary needs rather than getting what they need from the foods they eat.
-This is understandable since cooking meals that provide all of their dietary needs was not part of their education.
+This is understandable since cooking healthy meals was not part of their education.
 But our plan is based around inexpensive whole foods in pre-measured packages instead of expensive supplements that try to imitate the real thing.
-Tere protests, "This is just a variation of the pill-popping Western Medicine mentality.
+Teré protests, "This version of nutrition is just a variation of the pill-popping Western Medicine mentality.
 It's silly to me to take a pill of "turmeric" or "garlic" for example and not enjoy the incredible flavor that turmeric or garlic gives to your meal.
 The whole food found in nature is always superior to a pill."

 Food for Well-Being from My Whole Foods Kitchen addresses every dietary hurdle with practical instruction how to live it out in daily life.
 Dale and Teré produced over 100 corresponding videos and continue to add more as they learn together how to bridge the gap across their dinner table.